Can we get married anywhere?

 You'll find everything you need to know about applying for your Marriage License in New York City here:

 Please be aware that, except in very specific circumstances, a Marriage License issued by the New York City Clerk's Office needs 24 hours to mature, and expires in 60 days.
 This means that there must be at least 24 hours between the time you are issued your Marriage License and your ceremony, and that your ceremony must take place within 60 days of when you obtained your Marriage License.

 Who submits the signed Marriage License to the Clerk's Office after our ceremony?

-Once all necessary parties have signed your Marriage License, your officiant will take the license and mail it to the Clerk's Office in the envelope that the Clerk's Office gave you when you were issued the license.
-However, before placing it in the mail, your Officiant will make a copy of the license for her records and will happily send you a copy if you'd like.
+Once all necessary parties have signed your Marriage License, I, as your officiant will take the license and mail it to the Clerk's Office in the envelope that the Clerk's Office gave you when you were issued the license.
+Before placing it in the mail, I will make a copy of the license for my records and will email copy.
 If you would like to obtain your Marriage Certificate from the Clerk's Office in person, please see answer to "What if we need a copy of our Marriage Certificate sooner than 6 to 8 weeks?" below.

 Do we need a witness for our ceremony?

 Yes, you need at least one witness for your ceremony, though you are allowed to have two.
 The only requirement is that any witness be over the age of 18; it is not necessary that he or she live in the United States.
 If you need assistance obtaining a witness, we are happy to provide one during your ceremony for an additional fee.

 How soon after our wedding can we expect to receive our Marriage Certificate?